paulgmiller/paulgmiller.github.io/content/posts/2026-02-20-linux-desktop.md

 This has been fun.
 Tiling window manager, no overlap.
 It is better at forcing you to organize things.
 Browser tabs still get out of control though.
 I have not dug into Arch/Pacman yet.
 But it does seem to go down when not in use overnight, so I need to figure out uptime.
+[Maybe CPU idle bug?](https://chatgpt.com/share/699c927f-dc64-8009-a8b5-0b6619554c04)